 Although waxed cotton is hardwearing and durable, it also requires cleaning, care, and maintenance.
 Cleaning your wax jacket doesn’t involve too much or take a lot of time; the cleaning process is relatively minimal and only requires a few items.

-However, unlike other clothes, you can’t take your jacket to the dry cleaner, wash in a washing machine, or use a detergent when cleaning waxed cotton jackets.
+However, unlike other clothes, you can’t take your jacket to the dry cleaner, wash it in a washing machine, or use a detergent when cleaning waxed cotton jackets.
 The cleaning process is peculiar but straightforward, so it is essential to follow the cleaning directions in this guide to maintain the looks of your coat and retain its features.

 The number of times you clean your waxed jacket depends on how often you wear it.
 If you wear it often and engage in a lot of outdoor activities, then it’s not a bad idea to clean it every season, at least four times a year.
 This is dependent, of course, on how much you can stand wearing a dirty jacket, though it’s worth noting that even if you don’t mind dirt, it can cause stitching and so on to break down more quickly than if it were regularly cleaned.